the-events-calendar/the-events-calendar/readme.txt

 * Tweak - Changed the sort column on event queries for a small performance improvement
 * Tweak - Improved messaging when columns are suggested for a CSV import
 * Tweak - Added messaging to warn users of potential performance issues when their events per day setting on month view is high
-* Tweak - Removed all WooTickets CSS from Core
+* Tweak - Removed all WooTickets CSS from The Events Calendar
 * Tweak - Implemented under-the-hood enhancements to the main event editor meta box
-* Tweak - More robust plugin activation and deactivation
+* Tweak - Added more robust plugin activation and deactivation
 * Tweak - Optimized registration of capabilities during install/activation
-* Tweak - Removed dependencies on ECP for handling default values
+* Tweak - Removed dependencies on Events Calendar PRO for handling default values
 * Tweak - Avoided showing the admin welcome/activation message within iframes
 * Tweak - Ensured all non critical vendor files will not end up bundled in the final plugin zip
 * Tweak - Added some changelog formatting enhancements after seeing keepachangelog.com :)